EBSA and School Refusal: A SENCO's Complete Guide

 Schools that have strong SENCO systems for tracking EBSA cases, with documented APDR records and clear multi-agency communication, are the schools that perform well in this inspection strand.
 The documentation is your evidence that the school's approach is systematic rather than reactive.

-Educational psychologists help with Emotionally Based School Avoidance (EBSA).
-They use tools to assess why learners avoid school.
-Systemic meetings improve teamwork between schools, families, and other services.
-Plans consider learner needs (Murray et al., 2021; Frederickson & Cline, 2015).
+Educational psychologists can help with Emotionally Based School Avoidance (EBSA).
+They use assessment tools to understand why a learner avoids school.
+They can also lead systemic meetings, which bring schools, families, and other services together.
+This helps teams build plans around learner needs (Murray et al., 2021; Frederickson & Cline, 2015).

 To make effective use of limited EP time, prepare a focussed referral.
 Rather than "learner is not attending, please help," write: "Learner has been attending 40% of sessions since September.
 We have completed one APDR cycle using ANA-function interventions with limited improvement.
 We are uncertain whether the primary function is ANA or ESE, and we would like an EP consultation to clarify the formulation and advise on next steps." focussed referrals get faster responses and more useful outcomes.

-When the EP report arrives, read it alongside the APDR records and identify which recommendations are already in place, which require additional resource, and which require a new referral.
-Translate the report's recommendations into specific APDR actions with named responsible parties and review dates.
+When the EP report arrives, read it alongside the APDR records.
+Identify which recommendations are already in place, which need extra resource, and which need a new referral.
+Turn the report's recommendations into clear APDR actions, with named responsible parties and review dates.
 EP recommendations that disappear into filing are wasted.

-Primary to secondary transition triggers EBSA.
-New environments, social issues, increased work, and losing friends create difficulty for anxious learners.
+The move from primary to secondary school can trigger EBSA.
+Anxious learners may struggle with new environments, social issues, increased work, and losing friends.
 Post-pandemic data (PMC, 2024) shows higher Year 7 autumn term EBSA rates than before 2020.

-The information that must transfer at Year 6 to Year 7 transition includes: the APDR records and any EHCP, the function of avoidance identified, and the specific triggers.
-It also includes the key adult relationship, the safe space arrangements, any reasonable adjustments in place, and the family's preferred communication channel.
-Incomplete information transfers are one of the most preventable causes of EBSA escalation in Year 7.
+At the Year 6 to Year 7 transition, pass on the APDR records and any EHCP.
+Also share the identified function of avoidance, the specific triggers, the key adult relationship, and the safe space arrangements.
+Include any reasonable adjustments already in place and the family's preferred communication channel.
+Gaps in this handover are one of the most preventable causes of EBSA escalation in Year 7.

 Within-school transitions also matter.
 Moving from Year 9 to Year 10 (with new option subjects and new teachers), and from Year 11 to post-16 (with a completely new environment), are both identified EBSA escalation points.
 For learners with ADHD, autism, or PDA profiles, these transitions warrant the same level of planning as the primary to secondary transition.